 The course will develop your skills across a broad range of areas.
 Through learning the fundamental principles and concepts of computer science you will develop the ability to thinking creatively, innovatively and analytically about how to solve computational problems.
 The challenge of writing a program in the upper sixth year will then give you valuable practical experience of problem-solving.
 The study of the moral and legal opportunities and risks of digital technology will give you a good understanding of important issues that are of relevance across a wide range of other subjects and future workplaces.

 What prior knowledge and skills are required?

 The course requires a good grounding in computer science.
 It is not suitable for beginners.
 You either need GCSE Computer Science or good experience programming in languages such as Python, C, Visual Basic, and so on.
-The abstract and logical nature of the course means that students will also need to have an A grade in Maths (I)GCSE.
+The abstract and logical nature of the course means that students will also need to have at least a grade 7 in Maths (I)GCSE.

 How is the course assessed?

 For the A level, there are two exams and a project.
 Paper 1 (Computing Principles) is worth 40% and is examined by a written paper of 2 hours 30 minutes.
 There is a mix of short and long answer questions that may cover.
 Paper 2 (Algorithms and Problem Solving) is worth 40% and is examined by a written paper of 2 hours 30 minutes.
 A task is chosen by the student.
 The underlying approach to the project is to apply the principles of computational thinking to a practical coding problem.
 Students will be expected to analyse, design, develop, test, evaluate and document a program written in a suitable programming language.
 The project is internally assessed and externally moderated.
 It is worth 20% of the A level and will be worked on over the Autumn and Spring terms of the upper sixth year.

 Head of Department

 In their own words - testimonials from our past students and their parents.